psalire/Referer-Graph/README.md

 Use the following steps to get everything up and running:

-1. In the base directory, run `npm start` to start the Node.js server
+1. Run `npm start` in the base directory to start the web-app server
 2. Import the `burp-extension-web-app-flow-visualizer-all.jar` to Burp Extender
 3. In the "Referer Graph" tab in Burp Suite, setup the configuration to your use case
 4. Navigate to `http://localhost:8000` to access the visualization web-app